nvidia-holoscan/holoscan-sdk/examples/execution_control/async_operator_execution_control/README.md

 The application consists of two operator types:
 1. `SimpleOp`: A basic operator that:
-   - Initializes in WAIT state
+   - Initializes in kWait state
    - Executes its compute method when triggered
    - Notifies the controller upon completion
-   - Returns to WAIT state to await the next trigger
+   - Returns to kWait state to await the next trigger

 2. `ControllerOp`: A controller operator that:
    - Maintains a registry of all operators in the application